« return to top

 Students will get to fine-tune and print using their own images.
 I will spend time working with each person individually to discuss and refine the adjustments to your image in RAW development and/or Photoshop.
 You must be familiar with Photoshop, which would include performing basic tonal adjustments with layers or curves, painting on layer masks, resizing, cropping, etc.

-CHARLES CRAMER has been photographing and making prints for 30 years.
+CHARLES CRAMER has been photographing and making prints for 40 years.
 In 1997, he started scanning his original 4x5 inch transparencies at very high resolution and digitally applying the photographic techniques he used in dye transfer printing.
 He has taught digital imaging for the Ansel Adams Gallery Workshops, Palm Beach Workshops, Anderson Ranch Workshops, the Lepp Institute of Digital Imaging, the Luminous Landscape workshops, and others.
-I was also fortunate to have the great Bill Atkinson co-instruct with me at many of these workshops.
+He was also fortunate to have the great Bill Atkinson co-instruct with him at many of these workshops.
 Charles Cramer’s landscape work has been published by National Geographic Books, Sierra Club, and the Yosemite Association.
 He has been profiled in PhotoTechniques, PhotoVision, Outdoor Photography (UK), and View Camera Magazines.
-He is also included in the book “Landscape: The World’s Top Photographers”, now available in paperback!
+His book "Yosemite" was published by Triplekite publishers in England, and is available on Amazon!
 His work can be seen in galleries internationally, and at his website, www.charlescramer.com.

 "Cindy and I both send our thanks for a top notch workshop experience.
 I will be recommending it to all my photographer friends.
 Your workbook was a joy".